ABOUT THE MARKET

 The Market has acted as a springboard for up-and-coming businesses in Wood Street, with the Florists, Uniform Shop, Health Food Shop and Silkwoods Curtain Shop all starting their businesses in the Market before expanding into shops on the main thoroughfair of Wood Street.

-Check out our Latest News and Events page to find out what's new and been going on at the market, and also find out about any special events.
+Check out the Market Blog page to find out what's new and been going on at the market, and also find out about any special events.